jobyjoseph/jobyjoseph.net/docs/redux/introduction.md

 ### Dispatching Action

 So far we only learned that _Action_ is an object.
 Now how can we implment an action?
 Or how can we tell the store that we need to perform an action?
-The `store` object earlier recevied has a method called `dispatch()`.
+The `store` object earlier received has a method called `dispatch()`.
 We use that method to dispatch an action.

 ```javascript
 store.dispatch({